 I stayed in Thailand for more than two weeks, travelled from north to south, and it had been a whirlwind experience.
 While I enjoyed most of its cities and towns and islands, nothing can compare my love for Bangkok.
-And I only imagine there will be more tributes to Bangkok, especially when I will be back in India and have the chance to reminisce and share stories with others.
+And I only imagine there will be more tributes to Bangkok, especially when I will be back in India and have the chance to reminisce and write more.

 Bangkok is for everyone

 Whether you’re into crazy night parties, culture, food or pretty much anything else – the city will keep you entertained.
-Cheap, fascinating and colourful, Bangkok is designed to suit backpackers and solo budget travellers.
-You can spend a month here living different experience, seeing new places, every day.
+Cheap, fascinating and colourful, Bangkok is designed to suit backpackers and solo budget-travellers.
+You can spend a month here living the different experience, seeing new places, every day.
 Explore temples, night markets, one of the craziest nightlife scenes, and of course, the amazing Thai food.

 Bangkok is Safe

-They aren’t friendly to a level that they will go out their way to talk to anyone who walks by, because they respect your privacy.
-But if you interact with them, they will be most happy to speak and help you out in any way they can – without expecting for any money in return.
-What shocked me though, is every time when I asked a tuktuk driver about a bus route, they seemingly gave me all the information they had, despite knowing it will only harm their business.
-No wonder, the local people here make travelling easier to a next level.
+They aren’t friendly to a level that they will go out their way to talk to anyone who walks past them because they respect other people’s privacy.
+But if you will interact with them, they will be very happy to speak and help you out in any way they can.
+What shocked me even more was the fact that every time I asked a tuk-tuk driver about a bus route, they happily distributed me with all the information they had, despite knowing it will only take their customer away.